domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-swaggergen.md

 ## Assign Explicit OperationIds

-In Swagger, operations may be assigned an `operationId`.
+In OpenAPI, operations may be assigned an `operationId`.
 This ID must be unique among all operations described in the API.
 Tools and libraries (e.g. client generators) may use the `operationId` to uniquely identify an operation, therefore, it is recommended to follow common programming naming conventions.

-Auto-generating an ID that matches these requirements, while also providing a name that would be meaningful in client libraries, is a non-trivial task and thus Swashbuckle omits the `operationId` by default.
-However, if necessary, you can assign `operationIds` by decorating individual routes or by providing a custom strategy.
+Auto-generating an ID that matches these requirements, while also providing a name that would be meaningful in client libraries, is a non-trivial task and thus Swashbuckle.AspNetCore omits the `operationId` by default.
+However, if necessary, you can assign
+`operationIds` by decorating individual routes or by providing a custom strategy.

 ### Option 1: Decorate routes with a `Name` property